graphqlcrud/spec/docs/spec-update.md

 title: Update Operation
 ---

-## Update Specification
+## Update Operation

-Update operation is enabled accepting single inputType as arguments
+The update operation accepts a single input type as an argument.

-For `Note` type:
+For example, given a `Note` type like:

 ```graphql
 type Note {